Jared-Glenn/Lastborn/README.md

 - Haberdashers
 - Snalleygaster Lodge
 - The Dis Band
-- Loyal Brethren
+- Loyal Brethren: Mercenaries
-- The Order of the Skull
+- The Order of the Skull: Research and additional skills.

 - Maybe these bands could offer different bonuses or unit variations?
 - Specific missions for each band, maybe?